fikovnik/kubemr/README.md

 ## Operator

 The operator registers a TPR called `MapReduceJob` and deploys a kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the worker image specified.
 Once a Job is deployed, the workers manage the state.
 It should be safe to run multiple replicas of the operator.

 All resources for a MapReduceJob is created in the namespace the MapReduceJob is created in.

 ## API server

 TODO: Not yet implemented

+## Notes:-

+1. This is not robust code.
+Do not use in production.
+2. Do not edit the `MapReduceJob` after creation unless you really know what you are doing.
+3. There is no failure retry.
+4. Currently I am not cleaning up after a job is finished.
+For testing deploy the `MapReduceJob` in a new namespace and delete that entire namespace when done.
+5. [2017-kubecon-eu](https://github.com/arschles/2017-KubeCon-EU) - Very helpful.
+I came across the talk after I started kubemr.
+6. Highly likely to have backwards-incompatible changes.